 Health Information Technology FAQ

-Health Information Technology is the profession that focuses on health care data and validity, and the organization and management of health information in electronic, paper-based, or hybrid formats in a variety of health care settings.
-MVCC's associate degree in Health Information Technology will prepare you to enter the profession as a health information management professional who is responsible for maintaining accessibility, accuracy, and quality of health information by using knowledge and skills in areas such as accreditation and regulation, coding and reimbursement, data collection and analytics, information management and computer technology, and legal and ethical aspects, which include privacy and security.
+Health Information Technology is the profession that focuses on healthcare data and validity, and the organization and management of health information in electronic, paper-based, or hybrid formats in a variety of healthcare settings.
+MVCC's associate degree in Health Information Technology will prepare you to enter the profession as a health information management professional responsible for maintaining accessibility, accuracy, and quality of health information by using knowledge and skills in areas such as accreditation and regulation, coding and reimbursement, data collection and analytics, information management and computer technology, and legal and ethical aspects, including privacy and security.

 The Health Information Technology program at MVCC is a two-year (four-semester) program offered completely online.
-The courses consist of core health information technology, biology, computer technology, and general education courses.
+The curriculum consists of core courses in health information technology, biology, and computer technology, and general education courses.
 You may pursue the degree as a full- or part-time student, and may be eligible for financial aid if you register for a sufficient number of credits each semester.
-Part-time students are required to complete all general education courses prior to registering for health information technology core courses.
+It is recommended that part-time students complete all general education courses prior to registering for health information technology core courses.

 Yes.
 MVCC’s Health Information Technology program is accredited by the Commission on the Accreditation for Health Informatics and Information Management (CAHIIM).
-Upon completion of this CAHIIM-accredited HIT program, you will be eligible to take the national Registered Health Information Technician (RHIT) certification examination, which is offered by the American Health Information Management Association (AHIMA).
+Upon completion of the program, you will be eligible to take the national Registered Health Information Technician (RHIT) certification examination, which is offered by the American Health Information Management Association (AHIMA).